Last reviewed: 23 May 2023

 - More likely to look for jobs elsewhere with competitors.

-This is unsurprising as these employees may have experienced months of uncertainty when they were unsure whether or not they were going to lose their jobs.
+This is unsurprising as these employees may have experienced months of uncertainty when they were unsure whether they were going to lose their jobs.
 They will also have seen colleagues, who may also have been friends, being made redundant and witnessed the effects of this.

 Motivation and loyalty will be greatly affected by how fair the employer’s redundancy processes, including the selection criteria, are perceived to be by the employees who remain.
 How you as an employer have treated disabled employees, is likely therefore to have a direct impact on all your remaining workforce, disabled or not.
 It is vital to have a good communications strategy for your entire workforce that explains: